 Pain & Discomfort

-You will likely experience some minor discomfort and pain after the numbness from the anesthesia has worn off.
-This usually subsides within a few days, or at the most, a few weeks, of the procedure being completed.
+It isn't out of the ordinary to experience some minor discomfort and pain after the numbness from the anesthesia has worn off.
+This will typically subside within a few days, or at the most, a few weeks after the procedure is completed.

-If you are experiencing discomfort, you should consider taking over-the-counter pain medication to help manage the discomfort during this time.
-Ibuprofen is frequently prescribed to patients in order to alleviate pain and make them more comfortable while they recover.
+If you are experiencing discomfort after this time, you should consider taking over-the-counter pain medication to help manage the discomfort during this time.
+Ibuprofen is frequently prescribed to patients to alleviate pain and make them more comfortable while they recover.
 However, speak to your dentist before taking any type of pain medication.

-As a result of the irritation caused by the dental cement (which was used to secure the crown), you may notice that the gums surrounding the restored tooth are also feeling a little sensitive.
+As a result of the irritation caused by the dental cement (which is used to secure the crown), you may notice some sensitivity to the gums surrounding the restored tooth.

-During the following few weeks, if the pain you are experiencing does not subside or becomes more severe, please contact our office to schedule an appointment for further evaluation.
+Over the course of the next few weeks, if the pain you are experiencing does not subside or becomes more severe, please contact our office to schedule an appointment for further evaluation.

-It is normal for a new crown to feel a little strange at first – almost as if it doesn't quite fit properly.
-Once your mouth becomes accustomed to the new restoration, however, you will most likely stop noticing it altogether.
+It isn't abnormal for a new crown to feel a little strange at first – almost as if it doesn't quite fit properly.
+Once your mouth has time to get used to the new restoration, you will most likely stop noticing it altogether.

-That said, if your bite does not feel normal after about a week, it is possible that the crown will need to be adjusted in order for it to fit properly.
-In this case, you should schedule a follow-up appointment with your dentist.
+That being said, if your bite does not feel normal after about a week, the crown may need to be adjusted for it to be properly fitted.
+If this occurs, be sure to schedule a follow-up appointment with your dentist.

 Dental crowns should be cared for the same way as natural teeth, with regular brushing and flossing, as well as regular visits to the dentist for checkups and cleanings, as necessary.
-In order to keep your teeth healthy and your crown in good working order, it is essential to practice good oral hygiene daily.
-Dental crowns can last for many years if they are maintained properly.
+To keep your teeth healthy and your crown in good working order, it is essential to practice good oral hygiene daily.
+If you maintain and care for your dental crown properly, it should last for many years.